Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

-\begin{proof} The proof goes by induction on the nodes~$v$ given by the BFS ordering.
-The base case is when $v$ is the root.
-The proof for the root node is a simple special case of the proof given below for an arbitrary~$v$.
+We continue to the proof of property~\textit{\ref{clm:property-b}}.
+The base case for $v$ being the root node is a simple special case of the proof given below for an arbitrary~$v$.

 Let $v$ be given and assume that the claim holds for all nodes~$v'$ that come before~$v$ in the BFS ordering.
 Specifically, it holds for all the ancestors of~$v$.
 We show that the claim holds for~$v$ as well.
 Consider the case where $v$ is an $\AND$ node (the other case is similar).
-First note that for any noise $E$ and inputs $(x,y)$ for which (the partially constructed) $\pi_E(x,y)$ reaches~$v$ it holds that $v(x)=0$ and $v(y)=1$ in~$F_E$.
-This is given by the way we constructed~$\pi$ so far: it holds for the root node since $F_E(x)=0,F_E(y)=1$, and it is maintained throughout the route to~$v$ by $\pi$'s definition (given that the claim inductively holds for all the ancestors of~$v$).
+Assume towards contradiction that the claim does not hold for~$v$.
+That is, there are two noise patterns $E_0,E_1\in \bigcup_{y'\in F^{-1}(1)} S_{(v,x,y')}$ such that ${(F_0)}_{E_0}(x)=1$ and ${(F_1)}_{E_1}(x)=1$.